shausindustries/Mips_32_processor/README.md

 - Introduced Dynamic Branch Prediction.
 - Synthesised the RTL design to Logical Design using Yosys and sky130A pdk.
 - Implemented a reset architecture.
-- Simulated and verified stalling, forwarding, dynamic branch prediction, branch not taken behaviour using waveform analysis.
+- Simulated and verified behaviours using waveform analysis.

 **_Note:_** You can check the waveform in sim folder.